1. What percentage of my donation goes to the charities supported by President’s Challenge?

 |Supported for up to 3 years.

-Funds must be utilised within 3 years from the date of disbursement.
+Funds must be utilised within the approved funding period, from receiving the first disbursement.

 Agencies are also strongly encouraged to review the Requirements stated in Section A of the application forms of the two funds.